Cap Protéines Challenge: a 5th edition inspired by oilseeds!

 Mail: c.caro@terresinovia.fr

-Aucun 480€ TTC 5 15 1 Jour Quentin LAMBERT 95 Inter-company and intra-companyDare to introduce cover crops into your cropping systems
+Aucun 480€ TTC 5 15 https://public.dendreo.com/4rsx27tf4npws6tp4zAwc/media/3zhAs6dljryA97bykjsc9ssnlfzgczs537vswwsxpf6wqwthpbyvc9kyk2y2s6dvpfA2spj5hjjvcvcyj7yA78jwmrrs976cgjzgmn6ynzrx4pj8 1 Jour Quentin LAMBERT 95 Inter-company and intra-companyDare to introduce cover crops into your cropping systems

 Direct seeding under plant cover (DMCS) combines the cessation of tillage with the establishment of permanent soil cover.
-Today, this is the most advanced form ofconservation agriculture.
+Today, this is the most advanced form of conservation agriculture.

-The agronomic benefits of these techniques are major, but only become real and lasting once farmers have mastered the system.
+The agronomic advantages of these techniques are major, but only become real and lasting once farmers have mastered the system.
 Providing participants with the keys to the success of this system is the major challenge of this course.

 Theoretical part (distance learning):